makkus/inaugurate/README.rst

 environment variables
 ^^^^^^^^^^^^^^^^^^^^^

-Here's a list of environment variables that can be used, by default all variables are set to false or are empty strings:
+Here's a list of environment variables that can be used to change *inaugurate's* default behaviour, by default all variables are set to false or are empty strings:

 *NO_ADD_PATH*
     if set to true, *inaugurate* won't add ``$HOME/.local/bin`` to the path in the ``$HOME/.profile`` file